0300-303.06 | Revision Date: 1/24/22

 Evaluating/Placing a Hospital Hold

-- Discuss with the hospital representative the risk factors of the case and evaluate the potential danger to the child in the caregiver’s household using the structure of the SDM Safety Assessment (with particular focus on factors influencing child vulnerability and the impact of any caregiver complicating behaviors).
+- Discuss with the hospital representative the safety threats and risk factors of the case and evaluate the potential danger to the child in the caregiver’s household using the structure of the SDM Safety Assessment (with particular focus on factors influencing child vulnerability and the impact of any caregiver complicating behaviors).

-- Request the hospital complete the DCFS 4158-2, Physician Questionnaire if emergency medical consent is necessary and the DCFS 410, Hospital Medical Summary and Newborn Risk Assessment if appropriate.
+- Request the hospital complete the DCFS 4158-2, Physician Questionnaire if emergency medical consent is necessary and the DCFS 410, Hospital Medical Summary and Newborn Risk Assessment.

-- Discuss the following with the SCSW and the Public Health Nurse (if available) to determine if the child needs to be taken into temporary custody/removed with a hospital hold is necessary:
+- Discuss the following with the SCSW and the Public Health Nurse (if available) to determine if the child needs to be taken into temporary custody/removed with a hospital hold:

 - DCFS 4158-2